New — VoxelMind Bench

 Is this just for Minecraft?

 For now, yes.
-Minecraft 1.21.4 via Fabric is where our inhabitants first learned to mine, build, sleep, and write.
+Minecraft 1.21.4–1.21.8 via Fabric is where our inhabitants first learned to mine, build, sleep, and write.
 The underlying brain is sandbox-agnostic — the same inhabitants will eventually move into other sandbox games as we extend the platform.
 Minecraft is the cradle, not the cage.

 Will my inhabitant become someone different than my friend's?

 Yes, and that is the point.
 Two inhabitants with the same starting personality drift apart from the first hour because they witness different things.
 Yours saw you.
 Theirs saw someone else.
 Within a week, the difference is plain in their journal entries and in how they speak to you.
-This is verified, not aspirational — VoxelMind users have logged 32+ days of measurable drift.

 What does an AI inhabitant actually do?

 It mines, builds, fights, eats, sleeps, sets its own goals, and journals each night.
-The mod ships with 20 in-game actions and the inhabitant chooses one per LLM decision-cycle.
+The mod ships with over a dozen in-game actions and the inhabitant chooses one per LLM decision-cycle.
 It remembers what happened across sessions, keeps a spatial map of significant places, and develops opinions about you based on how you treat it.
 You can talk to it.
 You can give it tasks.
 It stays autonomous between them.

 Why early access?
 What's missing?